gokmen-dursun/action-adventure-game-inspired-by-swordigo/README.md

 Four zones leading into a final confrontation:

-Desert Canyon → "Normal Zone" → Jungle → Crystal Cave → Boss zone
+Desert Canyon → "Normal Zone (Grass field, plain)" → Jungle → Crystal Cave → Boss zone

 Each zone (plus the final boss zone) has its own hand-painted backdrop — 5 in total.
 A merchant hub sits somewhere along the route (tentatively between the jungle and the crystal cave).
 An intermediate boss caps the end of the normal zone, ahead of the final boss.